 Check Hydration Levels Daily

 Create a routine of walking through and checking your garden early in the morning.
 This goes for all types of gardens: in-ground flower and vegetable gardens, balcony or patio container gardens, and hanging baskets.
 What you discover in your walkabout will guide your actions and prevent big problems later in the day.

 A reliable method to check the moisture of flowerbeds, in-ground gardens, raised beds, planters, and hanging baskets is by sticking the entire length of your index finger into the soil.
 If it is dry at the tip of your finger or the joint next to it, it’s time to water.

 An alternative method for hanging baskets is to lift the bottom of the pots to assess their weight; we do this all the time in the greenhouse.
 After a few full drinks of water, you will know how much a well hydrated hanging basket weighs.
 Water them when they feel light.

-How to Water Your Garden When It’s Hot
+When and How to Water Your Garden When It’s Hot

 Water your plants in the morning.
 Whether your plants are in the ground, in planters, or hanging baskets, it is best to water in the morning to give them a fresh supply for the entire day.

 It’s best to water at the base of a plant.
 Try to avoid spraying water over the leaves because this extra moisture creates a humid environment perfect for promoting fungal growth.
 Gently move the foliage over with one hand and direct the water onto the top of soil where the stems emerge from the soil.